k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ## Adding a Query using the Interface Explorer Tree

-Adding a query to the Query Editor (top pane) using the Interface Explorer Tree, is depended on its occurrence - at DB Interface Explorer, or when opened as a pop-up at Schema Editor, Graphit and Broadway.
+In the Query Builder, adding an SQL statement to the Query Editor (top pane) can be done either manually or using the Interface Explorer Tree (left pane).

-In the DB Interface Explorer Tree, right-click the relevant entry and select the required SQL statement from the context menu.
+To add an SQL statement through the Interface Explorer Tree, right-click the relevant table or specific table fields ensuring that only the chosen fields are included.
 The available statements include SELECT, INSERT, UPDATE and DELETE.

-You can choose either a table or specific table fields ensuring that the query includes only the chosen fields.
+The Query Builder tool can be opened through the Interface Explorer view (as explained above and as can be watched below) as well as a pop-up window in the LU Schema, Graphit and Broadway.

 ![](images/web/db_interface_explorer_select.gif)